fan-matt/HOTH6/README.md

 We wanted to create delve into the world of ML while also creating something enjoyable for the end user.

-This is a game where the player creates levels for the character to train on
+This is a game where the player creates levels for the character to train on and then tests them on a "Campaign" mode.

+Built using Python3 and PyGame